Why Buy a Kia?Buying Guides • Advice • Reviews

-10) 1994 - Kia's first branded car, the Sephia, was sold at four dealerships in Portland, Oregon.
+10) 1994 - Kia's first branded car, the Sephia, was sold at 4 dealerships in Portland, Oregon.

 11) 1995 - The Korean car manufacturer expanded production in America one region at time, and by 1995, there were over one hundred Kia dealerships in thirty states, which sold 24,740 vehicles by the end of the year.

-12) 1997 - Kia declared bankruptcy after being largely afflicted by the Asian financial crisis.
+12) 1997 - Kia had to declare bankruptcy after being largely afflicted by the Asian financial crisis.